When Mom ain’t happy….then no one is happy!

 3. Carve out time creatively.

 Moms can actually carve time out for themselves right in the middle of caring for their kids!
 You need to learn to be ready to grab those minutes here and there throughout the day.
 Bring that magazine or book and read it in carpool, or waiting for a sports practice to be over.
-Play a book on tape or music that YOU enjoy when you are running errands with the kids in the car.
+Listen to a podcast or music that YOU enjoy when you are running errands with the kids in the car.
 Build some exercise into your day when you take the kids to the park.
 Soak those feet in the tub while your kids play in the tub and give yourself an at home pedicure.
 Find ways to take care of yourself while still caring for your kids!
 It is important for your children to see that you value yourself, that builds their respect for you.
 Don’t give up who you are when you become a Mom!
 You can still keep your interests, a Mom is a big part of who you are, but not the ONLY part of who you are!

 4. Plan a monthly date with your spouse and a date for you alone.

 Reconnect with your spouse at least once a month on a “grown up” date.
 Keep it simple and keep it cheap but it must be time away without kids.
 The rule is: No talking about the kids, just talking with each other.
 This will allow you to connect with each other!
 Set a date once a month for you too…this can be a Saturday of shopping, time for a haircut, nails, a walk in the park, time to take a class whatever you alone would like to do.
 Get both of these dates on the calendar…make it a standing date.
 Treat it just like an appointment, no cancellation allowed!
 You must refill yourself in order to give of yourself!

 Remember…if Mom ain’t happy….then no one is!
 Give your kids a gift; take care of yourself so you can take care of them.
 Keep the family happy!
 Happy Mother’s Day to all of you great Moms!